UK police to investigate Downing Street lockdown parties | DW | 25.01.2022

 One of the parties — a birthday celebration for Johnson himself — allegedly took place during the first COVID-19 lockdown in June 2020.
 At that time, social gatherings indoors were banned.

-Dick revealed the decision had been taken partly as a result of information passed to police by a Cabinet Office inquiry taking place in Downing Street.
+Dick revealed the decision had been taken partly as a result of information passed to police from a Cabinet Office inquiry being carried out by the UK Civil Service.
+The investigation had also been launched because of officers' own assessments, Dick said.

 rc/rs (Reuters, AFP)